hectormartinez/hectormartinez.github.io/index.md

     <h2>Héctor {Martínez Alonso}</h2>

     I am a post-doctoral fellow in the Copenhagen Applied Statistical Learning (COASTAL) group at the <a href="http://cst.ku.dk">University of Copenhagen</a> for the period 2014-2016 under the project <a href="http://cst.ku.dk/projekter/semantikprojekt/">Semantic Processing across Domains</a>.
-My research interests are centered on lexical semantics, semi-supervised learning and linguistic annotation.
+My research interests are centered on lexical semantics, dependency syntax, semi-supervised learning and linguistic annotation.
     <br>
     You can contact me at <i>{{ site.email }}</i>.
     </div>